dcomartin/TalkAbstracts/ModularMonolith.md

 microservices to solve your coupling nightmares, maybe you should consider the modular monolith!

-Join Derek as he tackles how to create a modular monolith that has explicit boundaries, well defined interfaces, and modules that are loosely coupled by using some common design patterns used in a Microservices architecture.
+Join Derek as he tackles how to create a modular monolith that has explicit boundaries, well defined interfaces, and modules that are loosely coupled by using some common design practices used in a Microservices architecture.